 In case of small angles and heights of rays relation between these parameters is represented as shown below.

-In an existing optical system, Lagrange-Helmholtz make it possible to estimate relation between two pairs parameters of object and image.
+In an existing optical system, Lagrange-Helmholtz makes it possible to estimate the relation between two pair parameters of object and image.

 Modifications of Lagrange-Helmholtz invariant for different methods of object to image conjugation

 Need assistance designing a custom optic or imaging lens ?
 Learn more about our design services here.

 Example: Galilean telescope system